raymondwcs/mongoose/create/README.md

-# ODM Example - Create Documents
+# ODM CRUD Example - Create Documents
 This program creates a document through ODM.
 A document will be created in a collection named `Kittens`.

 The schema definition is stored in the `models` folder.